-Recep Tayyip Erdogan: Turkey's pugnacious president - BBC News
+Erdogan: Turkey's pugnacious president

 Overlooking Ankara, the 1,000-room Ak Saray (White Palace) is bigger than the White House or Kremlin, and it cost even more than the original £385m ($482m) price tag.

-Mr Erdogan owes much of his popularity to economic stability, with an average annual growth rate of 4.5%.
+Mr Erdogan initially owed much of his popularity to economic stability, with an average annual growth rate of 4.5%.
+Turkey became a manufacturing and export powerhouse.

-Turkey has become a manufacturing and export powerhouse.
-The AKP government kept inflation under control - no mean feat, as there were years in the 1990s when it soared above 100%.

 But in 2014 the economy began flagging - growth fell to 2.9% and unemployment rose above 10%.

-On the international stage he has bitterly condemned Israel - previously a strong ally of Turkey - over its treatment of the Palestinians.
-Although there is now a rapprochement with Israel, the policy made him hugely popular in the Arab world.

-He has backed Syria's opposition in its fight against Bashar al-Assad's government in Damascus.
+He has backed some Syrian opposition groups in their fight against Bashar al-Assad's government in Damascus.

 He sometimes gives a four-finger salute - the "rabaa"- in solidarity with Egypt's repressed Muslim Brotherhood.